wind-droid/wind-droid/README.md

 # Hi there 👋
 - 😄 I'm a senior high school student who is interested in creating things for minecraft.
-- 📚 I spend a lot of time studying because I prepare for the national college entrance exam.
+- 💡 I'm currently working on the mod Enchant Reimagined.
-- ⌛ I will not spend much time on updating my mods.
-Thank you for your patience.
+- ⏳ I will not spend much time on updating my mods because I prepare for the national college entrance exam.

 <a href="https://space.bilibili.com/364402937">
 <img src="https://github.com/wind-XF/wind-XF/blob/main/bilibili.png" width="25%">